Raiyan-Noor/Microservice-Application/README.md

 # Microservice Application
- A microservice application with spring boot
+ A simple microservice application with spring boot